cindyli/qi-dashboard-frontend-demo/README.md

 - `demos/index-singleFile.html?repo=gpii/universal`
 - `demos/index-noJquery.html?repo=gpii/universal`

-These demos include navigation controls and functions that make use of Infusion component features to change the views presented by the graphs.
+These demos include navigation controls and functions that make use of Infusion component features to change and navigate the views presented by the graphs.

 ---